An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Asymptotic Normality in Stochastic Blockmodels

-\end{theorem}\citet{modell_spectral_2021} studies the performance of the random walk embedding for clustering under the degree-corrected stochastic blockmodel.
-The proofs therein use the tools developed in \citet{tang_limit_2018} and \citet{rubin-delanchy_statistical_2022}, together with the fact that if $\check u$ is an eigenvector of $\mathcal{L}(A)$, then $D^{-1/2} \check u$ is an eigenvector of $\mathcal{L}_{\mathrm{rw}}(A)$.
-The limiting covariance is similar to the result in \cref{thm:minhCLT2} because of the close relationship between the eigenvectors of $\mathcal{L}(A)$ and those of $\mathcal{L}_{\mathrm{rw}}(A)$.
-The authors also consider how this embedding behaves under the degree-corrected stochastic blockmodel, in particular avoiding a form of distortion induced by other degree-normalization procedures, but this is beyond the scope of the present survey.
+The performance of the random walk-based embedding for clustering under the degree-corrected stochastic blockmodel is studied in \citet{modell_spectral_2021}.
+The proofs therein use the tools developed in \citet{tang_limit_2018,rubin-delanchy_statistical_2022}, together with the fact that if $\check u$ is an eigenvector of $\mathcal{L}(A)$, then $D^{-1/2} \check u$ is an eigenvector of $\mathcal{L}_{\operatorname{rw}}(A)$.
+The limiting covariance matrix resembles that in \cref{thm:minhCLT2} because of the close relationship between the eigenvectors of $\mathcal{L}(A)$ and those of $\mathcal{L}_{\operatorname{rw}}(A)$.